Skip navigation

 1. Any hours worked in excess of the prescribed number of hours are known as credit hours.
 Conversely, any hours worked short of the prescribed number of hours are known as debit hours.

-2. Subject to local area manager, credit/debit hours may be carried over to the next accounting period subject to a maximum of 2 days.
-Subject to local area manager, the maximum debit allowed in any accounting period is 2 days.
+2. Subject to the approval of the supervisor, credit/debit hours may be carried over to the next accounting period subject to a maximum of two days.
+Subject to supervisor approval, the maximum debit allowed in any accounting period is two days.

 Review